Dragon Quest XI hands-on — charming and simple … maybe too simple

 It was a short demo, and it’s hard to show off everything a big game like a JRPG has to offer in such little time.
 It’s likely that Dragon Quest XI has depth that wasn’t apparent during a short play session.

 And even if the battle mechanics left me wanting, the world was full of charm.
 The demo revolved around me helping the prince of a desert kingdom fool his family and country into thinking he was a great swordsman.
 This snowballed into a bigger quest to help him find his courage.
 It was a charming, self-contained story with likable characters.
+And speaking of characters, unlike with Dragon Quest IX, this game has a set cast.
+You don’t make your own heroes.
+This is an improvement for me, since Dragon Quest IX’s sparse story and lack of character moments also turned me off.

 If the rest of Dragon Quest XI is that charming, maybe I can enjoy it even with its basic systems.
 But aside from me, I’m sure fans of the series will dig Dragon Quest XI’s improved production values.